 Richard is committed to ensuring the village continues and evolves to offer as wide a range of businesses as possible, footfall being a key to this.
 He is involved in animal welfare and rescue and is a self-confessed Francophile.

-The Council employs a Parish Clerk (Mary Pattison) who is responsible for supporting the Council in carrying out its functions and implementing its decisions, an Administration Assistant, a Groundsman (Kevin Baker) and an Assistant Groundsman.
+The Council employs the following part-time staff: a Parish Clerk who is responsible for supporting the Council in carrying out its functions and implementing its decisions, an Assistant Clerk & Responsible Financial Officer (RFO) and a Groundsman.